Zihang97/Visual-Question-Answering/Sprint5/Readme.md

 In Sprint5, our purpose is to finish our dataset.
 Using Labelme to label our images so that to build our own dataset.

 ### Manaully label images
 Here are the examples of our dataset.
-We choose the Eiffel Tower, the Great Wall, colosseum and pyramid
+We have finished the Eiffel Tower, the Great Wall, colosseum and pyramid types.
 <p align="left">
   <img src="picture/image5.jpg" height=300/>
   <img src="picture/image6.jpg" height=300/>